-It is recommended that training implementation in target communities is carried out in three phases:
+It is recommended that training implementation in target communities is carried out in four phases:

-- 1.A smaller pilot phase in a few target communities with the aim of gathering feedback to inform further adaptations to the training, prior to implementing at scale. - 2.
+- 1. A smaller pilot phase in a few target communities with the aim of gathering feedback to inform further adaptations to the training, prior to implementing at scale. - 2.
 Adapting the training manual and GIFT implementation plan based on participant and facilitator feedback. - 3.
 A full implementation phase in all target communities. - 4.
-Scaling up phase
+Scaling up phase.

+It may be feasible to conduct phase 1 very soon after the ToT, so that trained facilitators have an early opportunity to put into practice what they have learned.
 Since gender equality and equity in household financial decision-making are key components of the training, it is important to ensure a balance of gender in facilitators in each community training session as some of the discussions could be sensitive in certain contexts.
-Its also important for facilitators to consider facilitation tips that have been added in the module.
+It's also important for facilitators to consider facilitation tips that have been added in the module.